 Q: How do I view my Student Aid Report online?

 A: You’ll find your SAR on your FAFSA home page after you log in.
+This is how to access your Student Aid Report on the FAFSA website:

 - Select “Log In” on the FAFSA.gov home page